May 2019 - London and British Isles Cruise

 The Queen's photo here was taken from the internet news on that day.
-This blue/green dress and matching hat was what we saw her in.
+Her blue/green outfit and matching hat were what we saw her in.

 2. National Gallery - Collection of European paintings (1250-1900), including Leonardo, Botticelli, Valzquez, Rembrandt, Turner, Van Gogh, and the impressionists.
 We popped in to see what we came to see, then left.

 3. Victoria and Albert Museum - the best collection of decorative arts, vases, stained glass, fine furniture, clothing, jewelry, carpets and more, all quite beautiful. http://www.vam.ac.uk .
 The museum displayed many beautiful artifacts from China.
 Cannot help wondering how did these beautiful stuff from China come into a museum in London?

 4. Covent Garden - The square's centerpiece is a covered market place.
 A market has been here since the medieval time.
 Today it is a mix of shops, eateries, and markets, just like Boston's Quincy Market.
 We also joined a 45-minute guided tour of the Royal Opera House at Covent Garden, see https://www.roh.org.uk/visit-us to pre-book tour tickets.

 5. Borough Market - http://boroughmarket.org.uk/ in the Southwark neighborhood, just south of the Southwark Cathedral.
 Closed Sundays.
 (Tube: London Bridge.)
 It was interesting, but should not be a high priority.